-If you use an Immigration Lawyer or Registered Australian Migration Agent, additional fees are payable to Immigration Lawyers and Agents.
+If you use an Immigration Advisor or Registered Australian Migration Agent, additional fees are payable to Immigration Advisors and Agents.
 The fee will depend on the level of skill of the Immigration Law Specialist, the complexity of the applications, the number of applicants, and the urgency of the application.

 At our consultations, we’ll help you to:

 - Identify the most appropriate immigration application you need to make;

 - Select the best 457 occupation from the consolidated skilled occupation list; and

 - Prepare and lodge all Standard Business Sponsor Applications, 457 Nomination Applications and 457 Visa applications.